Slow WiFi Speeds - Not Anymore

 One of the biggest concerns homeowners have when they hear "running new cable" is the image of drywall being cut open, walls being patched, and a construction mess to deal with afterward.
 In the vast majority of homes we work in, that is not how this goes.

 Southwest Florida homes are typically built with accessible attic space, wall cavities that can be fished from above, and conduit or chase pathways that allow new cable to be routed without opening walls.
-We use professional fish tape and cable fishing tools to route new lines through existing pathways — and in most cases, the only visible evidence that a new line was run is a clean wall plate at the end of it.
+We use professional fish tape and cable fishing tools to route new lines through existing pathways, and in most cases, the only visible evidence that a new line was run is a clean wall plate at the end of it.

 We will always be upfront with you before starting.
 If your specific home layout presents a situation where wall access would genuinely be required, we'll tell you that before any work begins so you can make an informed decision.
-But in our experience across Naples, Bonita Springs, Marco Island, and Estero homes — it rarely comes to that.
+But in our experience across Naples, Bonita Springs, Marco Island, and Estero homes, it rarely comes to that.

 Step 7: Modem Placement and Signal Verification

-Once the coax wiring is cleaned up, we verify your modem's signal levels are within the optimal range — typically between -7 and +7 dBmV downstream and between 38 and 48 dBmV upstream.
+Once the coax wiring is cleaned up, we verify your modem's signal levels are within the optimal range, typically between -7 and +7 dBmV downstream and between 38 and 48 dBmV upstream.
 This confirms your modem is operating correctly and your internet plan is being fully delivered to the device.

-Step 8: WiFi Network Upgrade (If Needed)
+Step 8: WiFi Network Assessment

 Step 9: Full System Test and Verification